Public Benefit Programs in Ingham, Eaton & Clinton Counties

 Hours: 7:30 a.m. to 5:00 p.m.
 Monday through Friday

-Services: Handles applications and assistance in Medicaid, food stamps, Adult Home Help, emergency assistance, adult services (Adult Foster Care Homes, housing, protective services, home services, etc.) Volunteers may be available for filling out applications for homebound seniors.
+Services: Handles applications and assistance in Medicaid, food stamps, Adult Home Help, emergency assistance, adult services (Adult Foster Care Homes, housing, protective services, home services, etc.) Volunteers may be available for filling out applications for homebound older adults.
 Adult Protective Services are available to persons suffering from abuse, neglect or exploitation.
 Uses the least restrictive procedures to provide these services including social and legal intervention.

 Eligibility: Income and asset guidelines.
 Age 65 or disabled.
 Must be resident of Eaton County.